davla/prime-services/README.md

 - it improves testability (less mocking, more focus on the logic, etc.)

 Testing includes both property and scenario tests.
-The former has been chosen where feasible, being this a mathematical type of logic: whenever scenario tests have been written instead, the reasons are explained in a comment.
+The former has been chosen where feasible, being this a mathematical type of logic.
+Whenever scenario tests have been written instead, the reasons are explained in a comment.

 The code is organized so that it supports multiple implementation of the logic